ghkhashayar/docs/docs/widgets.md

 $this->property('myCustomProperty', 'Default Value');
 ```

-For provide autocompletion for custom properties you need to add php doc for your widget classes.
+For providing autocompletion for custom properties you need to add php doc for your widget classes.

 Example:
 ```php